WikiEducationFoundation/WikiEduWizard/README.md

 The wizard uses MediaWiki's OAuth system, so that a user grants permission for the wizard to make edits on their behalf using their own account.
 At the "publish" step, the wizard will post an assignment plan to a user subpage.

 ##Installation

+- Fork this repo, so that you can set it up for a new server.
-- Clone the WikiEduWizard repo and enter that directory
+- Clone the new WikiEduWizard repo and enter that directory.
 - Install Ruby 1.9.3 (RVM is recommended)
     - From the WikiEduWizard directory, run the curl script from [rvm.io](https://rvm.io/)
     - Run the install command suggested by the script, something like `rvm install ruby-1.9.3-p550`